Tuesday, November 1, 2022

 A P-38 and a Reporter: Richard Tregaskis Takes Flight

-Reporting from northern Europe during the late summer and early fall of 1944, International News Service correspondent Richard Tregaksis took a break from covering combat with the Third Armored Division, an experienced he recalled could give “a man gray hairs, and possibly the worst scares of his life.”
+Reporting from northern Europe during the late summer and early fall of 1944, International News Service correspondent Richard Tregaksis took a break from covering combat with the Third Armored Division, an experience he recalled could give “a man gray hairs, and possibly the worst scares of his life.”
 While resting at the resort town of Spa, Belgium, he heard news of a mission he had been trying to be a part of since his return to combat—hitching a ride on a “droop-snoot” Lockheed P-38 Lightning during a bombing mission into Germany.

 Although Tregaskis had nagged